Shine Kuk

-Kuk Son-young (born September 20, 1992), known professionally as Shine Kuk, is a South Korean actress, host and singer based in the Philippines.
+Kuk Son-young, known professionally as Shine Kuk, is a South Korean actress, host and singer based in the Philippines.
 In 2014, she came into prominence after winning the "You're My Foreignay" segment on Eat Bulaga!.
 Kuk has since gone on to star in television shows.
 She has also won as Miss Korea Philippines 2018.

 Biography

 Kuk first visited the Philippines on a family trip.
 In 2014, she was the grand winner of "You're My Foreignay" segment on the long-running variety show Eat Bulaga!, and also served as a co-host.

 An aspiring student, actress and singer, Kuk studied Consular and Diplomatic Affairs at De La Salle–College of Saint Benilde and graduated.
 She guest-starred in the GMA sitcom series Vampire Ang Daddy Ko, and also appeared in the ABS-CBN comedy gag show Banana Sundae.
 Kuk won as Miss Korea Philippines 2018 when she was 25 years old.

 In 2019, Kuk launched a YouTube channel focusing on Filipino lessons and Korean make-up.
 She was also the first Korean host on the Shop TV home shopping channel.